averyhiebert/groundstation/documentation/overview.md

 ## 3. Decoding and Demodulation

-The signal received from the BigRedBee board is transmitted once per second (or at another rate, depending on configuration) using the APRS digital radio protocol.
+The signal received from the BeeLine board is transmitted once per second (or at another rate, depending on configuration) using the APRS digital radio protocol.
 This needs to be received, demodulated, and decoded by the ground station.
 The system uses